MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 The gateway communicates on the following outbound ports: TCP 443, 5671, 5672, and from 9350 through 9354.
 The gateway doesn't require inbound ports.

 We recommend that you whitelist in your firewall the IP addresses for your data region.
 You can download the [Azure datacenter IP list](https://www.microsoft.com/download/details.aspx?id=41653), which is updated weekly.
-Alternatively, you can get the list of required ports by performing the [network ports test](#network-ports-test) in the gateway app.
+Or, you can get the list of required ports by performing the [network ports test](#network-ports-test) in the gateway app.

 The gateway communicates with Service Bus by using an IP address along with a fully qualified domain name (FQDN).
 If you force the gateway to communicate via HTTPS, it will strictly use FQDNs only and won't communicate by using IP addresses.

 > [!NOTE]
 > The Azure datacenter IP list shows IP addresses in Classless Inter-Domain Routing (CIDR) notation.
 An example of this notation is 10.0.0.0/24, which doesn't mean from 10.0.0.0 through 10.0.0.24.
 Learn more about [CIDR notation](https://whatismyipaddress.com/cidr).

-Here's a list of FQDNs used by the gateway.
+The following list describes FQDNs used by the gateway.

 | Domain names | Outbound ports | Description |
 | --- | --- | --- |